Larry Habegger

 The group workshop will be structured around our tour of the Turkish coast and will include:

-- Maximum of 10 participants
+- Maximum of ten participants

 - Emphasis on personal travel narrative and memoir, but open to other forms